 - Vanilla Bean Guinness Cupcakes Recipe with Salted Caramel Buttercream

 - 1 teaspoon salt

 - 1 bay leaf

-- 1 cup (240 ml) Guinness Stout (see Note)
+- 1 cup Guinness Stout see Note

 - 2 teaspoon Worcestershire sauce

-- 1 tablespoon arrowroot starch (or cornstarch), dissolved in 1 tablespoon cold water
+- 1 tablespoon arrowroot starch or cornstarch, dissolved in 1 tablespoon cold water

-- Butter, to grease the dish
+- Butter to grease the dish

-- For the filling, add the oil to a large, deep skillet over medium-high to high heat.
+- Add the oil to a large, deep skillet over medium-high to high heat.
 Once hot, add the beef, mushroom, carrot, celery, parsnip, onion, thyme, salt, black pepper, and bay leaf.
 Cover the skillet and cook 15 minutes, stirring occasionally.

 - Meanwhile, make the mashed potato topping.
 To do so, add the potatoes to a medium pot along with enough water to cover them by 1 to 2 inches.
 Cover the pot and bring the potatoes up to a boil; once boiling, turn the heat down and crack the lid (so they don’t boil over), and cook until the potatoes are very tender, but not mushy, about 10 to 12 minutes.
 Drain well.

 - Spread the filling into the bottom of the dish and spread the potatoes on top.

 - Sprinkle the reserved scallion on top and serve.

 - Guinness Substitute: If you don’t cook with beer, you can substitute non-alcoholic beer or beef stock.